Summary

 Wasserman Schultz served in the Florida House of Representatives and the Florida Senate and was a national co-chair[1] of Hillary Clinton‘s 2008 campaign for president.
 Her district covers much of southern Broward County, including a large part of Fort Lauderdale.

 Wasserman Schultz was elected chair of the Democratic National Committee in May 2011, replacing Tim Kaine.[2][3]
 On July 28, 2016, she resigned from that position after WikiLeaks released leaked emails showing that she and other members of the DNC staff had expressed bias in preference of Hillary Clinton over Bernie Sanders in the 2016 Democratic primaries.[3][4]
+The emails showed that some DNC officials had discussed strategies to weaken Sanders’ campaign, questioning his viability, and even suggesting ways to discredit his supporters.
+She secured a senior surrogate spot on the Clinton campaign afterwards.[5]

 Personal life and education

-Born in Forest Hills, Queens, New York, to a Jewish family,[5] she is the daughter of Ann and Larry Wasserman.
-Her father is a Certified Public Accountant, and her brother Steven Wasserman is an Assistant United States Attorney for the District of Columbia.[6]
+Born in Forest Hills, Queens, New York, to a Jewish family,[6] she is the daughter of Ann and Larry Wasserman.
+Her father is a Certified Public Accountant, and her brother, Steven Wasserman, is an Assistant United States Attorney for the District of Columbia.[7]

 From 1968 to 1978, the family lived in Lido Beach on Long Island.
 In 1978, her family moved to Melville, also on Long Island, where she graduated from Half Hollow Hills High School East in 1984.[8]
 She received a Bachelor of Arts in 1988 and a Master of Arts with a certificate in political campaigning in 1990, both in political science, from the University of Florida.[9][10]